andreasabel/aplas14/README.md

 - `src/`: Agda sources

-Build with Agda 2.6.2 and it's standard-library 1.7.
+Builds with Agda 2.6.2 and its standard-library 1.7.